-One of the most illustrious collections of personal memorabilia, the museum contains about 600 items gifted to President Jayewardene by Kings, Queens and Heads of States and many other state and religious dignitaries the world around.
+One of the most illustrious collections of personal memorabilia of approximately 600 items of diverse gifts received by President Jayewardene from Kings, Queens and Heads of States and many other statesmen and religious dignitaries around the world.

-- Kammavaca Manuscript- a gilded manuscript written in Burmese brought to Sri Lanka (then Ceylon) during King Wimaladharmasooriya's reign for the Gatambe Upasampada Ceremony held on the river Mahaweli - an ordination of Buddhist monks in the seventeenth century.
+- Kammavaca Manuscript- a gilded manuscript written in Burmese (Myanmar) language supposed to have brought to Sri Lanka (then Ceylon) during the reign of King Wimaladharmasooriya to perform Buddhist religious rites associated with Upasampada Ceremony (Higher Ordination of Monks) held on the River Mahaweli at Getambe Tota (ferry) in the seventeenth century.

-- A Silver Dish and a painted Porcelain howl presented by Ms. Margaret Thatcher, Prime Munster of the United Kingdom.
+- A Silver Dish and a Painted Porcelain Bowl presented by Ms. Margaret Thatcher, Prime Munster of the

 - Several Crystal Items.

-- Portraits of President Jayewardene by leading artists and several other portraits.
+- Portraits and Sculptures of President Jayewardene made by leading artists.

-- Solid gold items such as the coffee service, a Buddha Statue and large Gold Keys stored away under lock and key for security reasons.
+- Solid gold items such as the Coffee Service, a Buddha Statue and large Gold Keys are stored away due to